bradyjoslin/til/content/wasm/local-server.md

 title = "Local Server for Testing WASM"
 +++

-Testing WASM in the browser requires a web server, as most browsers restrict running WASM from local files.
-To quickly get a local webserver running to test a WASM file, you can use Python to run a web server to host the static files in a directory and use the correct mime type for the WASM file.
+Testing Wasm in the browser requires a web server, as most browsers restrict running Wasm from local files.
+To quickly get a local webserver running to test a Wasm file, you can use Python to run a web server to host the static files in a directory and use the correct mime type for the Wasm file.
 Create a file called serve.py containing:

 ```python
 import http.server